How Heirs Appeal a Probate Distribution Order and Seek Reimbursement for Estate Expenses in North Carolina

 Detailed Answer

-When someone you love passes away, the clerk of superior court issues an order of distribution that directs how the estate’s assets are divided among heirs.
-If you believe the clerk made an error in distributing assets or in denying reimbursement for legitimate estate expenses, North Carolina law provides clear steps to follow.
+When someone you love passes away, the clerk of superior court may issue an order of distribution that directs how the estate’s assets are divided among heirs.
+If you believe the clerk made an error in distributing assets or in denying reimbursement for legitimate estate expenses, North Carolina law provides procedures that may apply depending on the type of order entered.

 1. Reviewing the Order of Distribution